dotmailer/dotmailer-magento-extension/README.md

 - Fix a bug: please fork this repo and submit the Pull Request to our [Develop branch](https://github.com/dotmailer/dotmailer-magento-extension/tree/develop)
 Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# V6.4.16

+##### Improvements
+- We've improved the coverage of catalog sync by allowing selected custom attributes to be included in the synced data.
+- In catalog sync, we are now syncing scoped (store and website) values for products, instead of only the default-level values.
+- We resolved some code duplication in the dynamic content blocks.

+##### Bug Fixes

+- We are now cleaning any custom transactional data keys prior to import, removing invalid (non-alphanumeric) characters, but not skipping records as before.
+- The Magento core review module is now decoupled from our contact sync.

 # V6.4.15

 ##### Improvements